linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 The additional hour extends the absolute recording limit to approximately **3 hours and 15 minutes**.

 The rate is **$200 per additional recorded hour**, not per hour of editing.

-That additional recorded hour also creates more audio cleanup, editing, export time, storage, uploading, and post-production work after the livestream ends.

-The additional hour should preferably be arranged and paid before the livestream.
+The extra hour should preferably be arranged and paid before the livestream.

-If I have the availability, you can also pay for the extra hour during the session through my Ko-Fi page and we can extend the recording on the spot.

-This is not guaranteed, since I may have another commitment immediately after the scheduled recording time.
+Same-day extensions are only possible if I have availability.

 ### Final notes

 #### Are views, subscribers, clients, or sales guaranteed?

-No.

-This membership gives you access to my production workflow, my channel, and my existing audience, but it does not guarantee:
+No. This membership gives you access to my production workflow, my channel, and my existing audience, but it does not guarantee:

 - A specific number of views
 - New subscribers